edpackard/mern-project-backend/readme.md

 ## Notes

 `requests` directory: contains API route requests using REST extension for VS code, allowing for simple API endpoint testing.

-To use the create_note.rest request, first run the create_user.rest request: copy and paste the "id" returned into the userId parameter in the create_note.rest request.
+- To use the `create_note.rest` request, first run the `create_user.rest` request and paste the "id" returned into the userId parameter in the `create_note.rest` request.
+- The `create_user.rest` request needs to be run before running the `login.rest` request.